-Some might say, what’s the big deal, large buttons, small buttons who cares.
-Well, for a larger person with larger hands, those buttons could be harder to press and thus less responsive.
+Some might say, what’s the big deal?
+Large buttons, small buttons, who cares.
+Well, for a more significant person with larger hands, those buttons could be harder to press and thus less responsive.

-The dials that you use to select programming options and carafe temperatures seem like they’d be harder to turn on the 1200 as well.
+The dials that you use to select programming options and carafe temperatures seem like they’d be harder to turn on the 1200.

-The 2650 has larger, more obvious buttons, which could improve – if only slightly – usability.
+The 2650 has more prominent, more apparent buttons, which could improve – if only slightly – usability.
 Overall, I’d say that the 2650 looks more modern whereas the 1200 has design qualities of yesteryear.

 Brew strength is one of the major differences between these two machines.
 The dcc-2650 has the option to choose between regular and bold brew while the dcc-1200 is limited to just one.